 - 1 cup mushrooms washed and dried

-While you're waiting you can prepare the veggies by placing a skillet over medium-high heat.
-Pour some olive oil in the bottom of the pan and then cook the red peppers, onions, and mushrooms until tender and caramelized along the edges.
+- In the meantime, prepare the veggies by placing a skillet over medium-high heat.
+Add 1 tablespoon of olive oil to the pan and cook the red peppers, onions, and mushrooms until tender and caramelized along the edges.
 Remove from the skillet to a plate lined with paper towels.
 Set aside.

-- Once the tofu has been good and slow-baked, brown them to give them some color.
-Using the same skillet as you used with the vegetables, place 1 -2 tablespoons of olive oil in a skillet and turn the heat up to medium-high.
-Add several slices of tofu at a time and cook until browned on one side, then turn them and brown them on the other side.
+- Once the tofu is done, Return the skillet to the stove and place over medium heat.
+Add remaining olive oil to the skillet and add several slices of tofu at a time and cook until browned on one side, then turn them and brown them on the other side.
 Feel free to pour any extra marinade over the top of the tofu as it's cooking.
-That just adds extra flavor.
+Transfer to a plate lined with paper towels.
 Repeat this step until all the tofu has been browned.
-Remove from the skillet and set aside.

-Heat the oven to 250 F and tear off four slices of aluminum foil and have them ready to place your sandwiches on.
+- Turn up the oven heat to 300F and tear off four slices of aluminum foil and have them ready to place your sandwiches on.

 - Place one bun on each strip of aluminum foil.
 Spread both sides of each bun with the some vegan mayo.
 Add several pieces of the Tofu Cheesesteak slices to each hoagie bun and top with sautéed veggies, and 2 slices of the vegan cheese.